The amount of your pension depends on a variety of factors:

 - For pension credits you’ve earned prior to January 1, 2008: The Plan uses two formulas to calculate your benefit, and then applies the formula that produces the highest amount.

 - The Contribution Formula is a percentage of the contributions made to the Plan by your employer(s).
-Refer to your Summary Plan Description for details.
+Refer to your Summary Plan Description and Summary of Material Modification for details.

 - The Benefit Table Formula provides benefits based on your years of service and your employer’s average contribution rate.
 You can find the Benefit Table in the Appendix of your Summary Plan Description.